 For example, implementing the latest and most sophisticated biometric access systems does not, by itself, ensure that supposedly secure areas are actually secure and that access is fully controlled.
 On the contrary, I have witnessed unauthorised and unsupervised personnel wander in and out of secure areas at will.
 The failure here not being due to any fault with the access control equipment itself but to appropriate security protocols not being implemented or maintained.

-As for operational security, a standard requirement for any modern data centre is to have redundancy capabilities fully integrated in order to ensure continuous operation even if disaster strikes.
-And for many data centre operators’ customers, this is non-negotiable, given their dependence on the often mission-critical systems the data centres house.
+As for operational security, a standard requirement for any modern data center is to have redundancy capabilities fully integrated in order to ensure continuous operation even if disaster strikes.
+And for many data center operators’ customers, this is non-negotiable, given their dependence on the often mission-critical systems the data centers house.

-Regardless of whether the data centre in question is hyperscale or a relatively small edge facility, having the right processes in place and the right people following them are typically what makes the difference between, on the one hand, a data centre’s security being fully maintained and on the other, a catastrophic failure.
+Regardless of whether the data center in question is hyperscale or a relatively small edge facility, having the right processes in place and the right people following them are typically what makes the difference between, on the one hand, a data center’s security being fully maintained and on the other, a catastrophic failure.

 So when securing even the most technical of environments, technology is only part of the answer.
 Without the disciplined application of associated policies and processes, success cannot be guaranteed.
 After all, the best tools in the tool box are of little value without the appropriate knowledge and experience to use them.